 - Influencer-led content: influencers can be particularly effective on Snapchat.
 You can do influencer marketing in two ways - by sponsoring influencers’ posts or doing a Snapchat takeover, where an influencer literally takes control of your Snapchat account for a limited period of time.

 How Often to Post

 You should post on Snapchat three times a day, every four or five hours.
 Any more than that is overkill, and any less isn’t enough to sustain engagement.

 The important thing with Snapchat is to keep everything as short as possible.
-Don’t let your stories run on for two long.
+Don’t let your stories run on for too long.
 A story should consist of 10 posts or fewer.
 You should also post at a lower frequency and spread your posts out over the course of the day.
-Be sure to be creative too: don’t just post simple images; add stickers, emojis, lenses and filters.
+Be sure to be creative, too: don’t just post simple images; add stickers, emojis, lenses, and filters.

-Once you narrow down the social media platforms you want to use to build your business’ social media marketing strategy, you will need to determine the type of content you want to share on those platforms.
+Once you narrow down the social media platforms you want to use to build your business's social media marketing strategy, you will need to determine the type of content you want to share on those platforms.
 Different types of content appeal to and engage differently with different people, so it is essential to experiment and see what works and what doesn’t.
-Eventually, you will figure out what types of content performs best and engages with the most people.
+Eventually, you will figure out what types of content perform best and engage with the most people.
 You will also figure out what types of content align with your business’ marketing goals and objectives.

 The Value of Visual Content in Social Media Marketing